Aditya-dom/FFS/README.md

 ## How do I install it?

-**Issues regarding installation will be closed from now on, we cannot handle the amount of requests.**

 There are two types of installations: basic and gpu-powered.

 - **Basic:** It is more likely to work on your computer but it will also be very slow.
 You can follow instructions for the basic install [here](https://github.com/s0md3v/roop/wiki/1.-Installation).